Mask and Wig Club: Clubhouse renovations

-Immediately following the close of the 2007 Spring show, the clubhouse began to undergo an extensive renovation.
+Immediately following the close of the 2007 Spring show, the clubhouse underwent an extensive renovation.
 In addition to bringing the building up to modern code, the club also installed an elevator and central air conditioning unit.
-The construction, originally projected to be complete in time for a normal Spring show run, experienced a number of delays and setbacks.
 On the morning of March 15, 2008, a fire broke out in the attic of the clubhouse, setting back the completion date indefinitely.
-While nothing of historical significance was critically damaged, the 2008 Spring show, "West Wing Story", could not go on in the club's signature theater.

-Luckily, the club had a contingency plan in case of such an emergency and was able to put on their show.
+The club had a contingency plan in case of such an emergency and was able to put on their show.
 "West Wing Story" played for two weekends in April 2008 at the Prince Music Theater in downtown Philadelphia, marking the first annual production to be performed at a venue other than the clubhouse since 1960.
-The generosity of Mask and Wig's Graduate Club made it financially possible to perform in a professional theater.
 With renovations still behind schedule in 2009, the annual production "Oh, the Humanities!" was also performed at the Prince Music Theater for three weekends, selling a record number of tickets due to the large theater capacity.
 The clubhouse renovation was completed in the fall of 2009, allowing the club to once again return to its own stage for the 2010 Annual Production, "A Cheshire Catastrophe".